 Numa Pompilius

-According to Roman philosopher and historian Plutarch, Numa was born on the day that Rome was founded and lived a life of strict rules without any luxuries.
+According to Roman philosopher and historian Plutarch, Numa was born on the day Rome was founded and lived a life of strict rules without any luxuries.

 Numa was the second of the seven kings of Rome before the kingdom became the more illustrious Roman Republic.
-He was offered the role of king, but first refused – he believed Rome was a nation of war, and didn’t need such a pious leader.
+He was offered the role of king but first refused—he believed Rome was a nation of war and didn’t need such a pious leader.

 Scaevola

-With the approval of the Roman Senate, he went off to the Etruscan camp in order to carry out the assassination.
+With the approval of the Roman Senate, he went off to the Etruscan camp to carry out the assassination.
 Unfortunately, he got the wrong guy.
 Porsena’s scribe happened to be dressed in a similar garb to the king, and Scaevola mistook him and killed him instead.

 When he was captured, he uttered the famous words:

 “I am Gaius Mucius, a citizen of Rome.
 I came here as an enemy to kill my enemy, and I am as ready to die as I am to kill.
-We Romans act bravely and, when adversity strikes, we suffer bravely.”
+We Romans act bravely, and when adversity strikes, we suffer bravely.”

 Coriolanus